eventnetusa/eventnet/src/_work/1-white-house-drink-up.md

 ---
 client: 'The White House & Partnership for a Healthier America'
-headline: Drink Up America Water Campaign Launch
+headline: '"Drink Up America" Water Campaign Launch'
 subheadline: "First Lady Michelle Obama's team called us with a challenge: design & produce a water carnival to launch the Drink Up America water campaign in 3 weeks without knowing the location.
 We turned their challenge into a PR Event that Watertown, WI would never forget!"
 hero_image_path: /uploads/slide-drink-up.jpg
 type: pr event